 As part of Cybersecurity Awareness Month, we published a four-part series packed with facts and stats, to give you an in-depth look at the state of cybersecurity in today’s world.

-We’ll cover everything you need to know about the scale, cost, and geography of hacking attacks and data breaches, not to mention stats on the biggest threats, vulnerabilities, and risk areas over the last 12 months.
+In this Hacking the World series, we’ll cover everything you need to know about the history of hacking, as well as the scale, cost, and geography of cyberattacks and data breaches.
+We’ll also go over stats on the biggest threats, vulnerabilities, and risk areas you might be subject to.

 Jump to a section below, or read on: